 It’s important to note that vision therapy does not fix your child’s learning abilities or correct any refractive errors.
 The goal is to improve their visual function so that their skills in reading, writing, schoolwork, and social activities are strengthened for a better quality of life.

-Contact Dr. Tedra Kindopp and the knowledgeable staff at The Vision Therapy Center at The Eye Studio to schedule a consultation and see whether vision therapy is right for your child.
+Contact Dr. Tedra Kindopp and the knowledgeable staff at The Eye Studio to schedule a consultation and see whether vision therapy is right for your child.

 Dr. Tedra Kindopp serves patients in Red Deer County, Innisfail, Lacombe, and Stettler, and throughout Alberta.